martinfahlander/royal-heir-problem/README.md

 # Royal lineage problem
 Calculates the most suitable heir in a royal family, based on the heritage of the candidates.
-The heritage is calculated by examining heritage of the candidate's parents, whose heritage also is examined if necessary.
+The heritage is calculated by examining the heritage of the candidate's parents, whose heritage also is examined if necessary.
+This is repeated through a recursive function until either the king or an individual without royal blood is found.
+# Input
+number_of_relations number_of_candidates
+king
+descendant parent parent
+descendant parent parent
+descendant parent parent
+candidate
+candidate
+candidate

+# Output